-Flying in a hot air balloon in Cappadocia is sure to tick off a bucket list item that you will remember for years to come!
+Flying in the hot air balloons in Cappadocia will surely tick off a bucket list item that you will remember for years to come!
 The weather, though, can play notorious, so as far as possible, plan your stay in Cappadocia on days with good weather prediction.

-I, unfortunately, couldn’t catch the balloon ride owing to snowfall but don’t think for a minute that my Cappadocian adventure was ruined.
+I, unfortunately, couldn’t catch the hot air balloon flight owing to snowfall, but don’t think for a minute that my Cappadocian adventure was ruined.
 Cappadocia is a beautifully unique place on earth, with its whimsical fairy chimneys waiting to charm you.

 Make sure you stay in one of the cave hotels in Cappadocia.
-Visit the open-air Goreme Museum.
-For the rest of the day, visit Devrent Valley, Pasabagi, and Avanos.
+Visit the open-air Goreme Open Air Museum.
+Visit Devrent Valley, Pasabagi, and Avanos for the rest of the day.
 This completes the Northern region of Cappadocia.